 Our ESL programs are suspended during COVID-19 social distancing regulations and conduct.

 We are proud to announce our partnership with Dynamic Education (DynEd), who’s flagship English software will allow our ESL program to grow to new levels.
-We already have experience using, administrating and deploying this this powerful software which will allow us to assess a student’s progress and certify their English language levels and customize each individual’s unique pathway to learning.
-The data drives software uses a multi-modal approach that is comprehensive, fluid and gamified in its design.
+We have experience using, administering and deploying this this powerful software which allows us to assess a student’s progress, certify their English language levels and customize each individual’s unique pathway to learning.
+The data driven software uses a multi-modal approach that is comprehensive, fluid design and a polished feel.

-We accept many kinds of donations including culturally appropriate food, household items, school supplies, office supplies, children’s clothing and even furniture.
+We accept many kinds of donations including culturally appropriate food, household items, school supplies, office supplies/computers, clothing, winter gear and sometimes even furniture.
 We actively distribute any donations we receive.

-Our community leaders are very active in the community especially during holidays and religious events.
-Making large amounts of food to distribute within the community and holding communal gatherings are commonplace, and a very important part of our community’s activities.
+Community leaders are very active during holidays and religious events.
+These events typically see food distributed throughout the community and are a very important part of our organization’s activities.

 Home Health Care Services

 BRCW is committed to providing needed services to the Burmese and Rohingya families in Milwaukee.
-We understand the importance of having access to quality healthcare as well as the importance of educating our community.
-As many of our community members have been denied access to modern healthcare systems, it creates a situation whereby our community has a lot of ground to make up in terms of how they approach healthcare here in the States.
+We understand that having access to quality healthcare means that our community needs to be educated Many of our community members have been denied access to modern healthcare systems, it creates a situation where our community has a lot of ground to make up in terms of their understanding and ability to navigate these systems.

-During our formation we began working towards creating a Burmese Home Healthcare organization, and made it to the license application process.
-Since then, we have chosen to prioritize our programs and devoted our resources to forward educational, developmental and programs revolving around community organizing.
-We may return to our work creating a healthcare agency in the future, but as it stands, we have plenty of other work to do.
+During our formation we began working towards creating a Burmese Home Healthcare organization and made significant progress.
+Since then, we have chosen to prioritize our programs and devote our resources to forward educational, developmental and community organizing efforts.
+We may return to our work building a healthcare agency in the future.